michael-r-odea/sharma-2020-app/README.md

 # Sharma et al. 2020 Data Visualization App

-This is a Shiny application for exploring the P0 and P5 mouse DRG scRNA-sequencing data from [Sharma et al. 2020](https://www.nature.com/articles/s41586-019-1900-1).
+This is an R/Shiny application for exploring the P0 and P5 mouse DRG scRNA-sequencing data from [Sharma et al. 2020](https://www.nature.com/articles/s41586-019-1900-1).

 ## Usage
 To use this app, you must have R (version ≥4.0.0) installed.
 If you do not, install from [CRAN](https://cran.r-project.org/bin/macosx/).
 If you're unsure if you have the latest version of R, run 'R' in the Terminal and check the version number.